SWM-IT/m-login-flutter/README.md

 Again, replace `<YOUR URL SCHEME>` with your actual URL scheme.

+## Example

+Check the example sub-project in `m_login_sdk_example` to see the integration and usage in action with a very simple UI.

 ## Usage

 See the `example` directory for a minimal implementation that uses the sdk.